sazawaS/cppSATPhysics/README.md

-# Every learning resource used for learning SAT
+# Every learning resource used for learning this
 (Incase I forget and need to re-learn this)

 First, this video to explain the SAT bascis